Bookcase

 Seminars offered by regular and visiting faculty on Geography topics related to their research interests.
 Consult the departmental homepage for further details of specific course offerings each academic year.

-In many ways our urban lives seem thoroughly digital – we navigate city space through Google maps, click through dating app profiles to see who’s nearby, order food from online platforms like Skip the Dishes.
-Recent events have brought to the fore some of the concerns with how the digital is becoming enrolled in cities: in Los Angeles, the policing apparatus has enrolled Waymo driverless vehicles into surveillance of protestors, while drones have been spying on drivers in Kingston to catch distracted behaviour.
+In many ways our urban lives seem thoroughly digital 鈥 we navigate city space through Google maps, click through dating app profiles to see who鈥檚 nearby, order food from online platforms like Skip the Dishes.
+Recent events have brought to the fore some of the concerns with how the digital is becoming integrated into the urban fabric: in Los Angeles, the policing apparatus has enrolled Waymo driverless vehicles into surveillance of protestors, while drones have been spying on drivers in Kingston to catch distracted behaviour.
 Large data centres at the fringes of cities and in urban areas use massive amounts of fresh water while xAI operates polluting gas turbines in South Memphis.
 Landlords, too, are beginning to use digital algorithms to score potential renters and surveil tenants.
 In this course we seek to firmly emplace, ground, and spatialize geographies of the digital through cities and processes of urbanization.
-Drawing on concepts developed over the course of an undergraduate degree in geography, we’ll materialize the cloud by thinking with geographers and critical journalists who interrogate the environmental impact of data centres on urban life; the labours involved in creating artificial intelligence databases; the types of discriminations built into urban policing hot-spotting systems; the warfare and destruction of cities wrought through AI targeting; and the effects of the digital – and especially artificial intelligence – in our own lives.
-We’ll also pay particular attention to how people use digital technologies in the face of violence in order to protest technofascism and protect one another.
+Drawing on concepts developed over the course of an undergraduate degree in geography, we鈥檒l materialize the cloud by thinking with geographers and critical journalists who interrogate the environmental impact of data centres on urban life; the labours involved in creating artificial intelligence databases; the affective economies and intimacies of machine agents; the types of discriminations built into urban policing hot-spotting systems; the warfare and destruction of cities wrought through AI targeting; and the effects of the digital 鈥 and especially artificial intelligence 鈥 in our own lives.

 Learning Outcomes